LiamMorrow/Oatmilk/README.md

 ```

-For this reason, `Detestable` exposes a fluent API where the body of the test is supplied in a fluent manner, rather than as a second argument:
+For this reason, `Oatmilk` exposes a fluent API where the body of the test is supplied in a fluent manner, rather than as a second argument:

 ```cs
 It("is a test")